Which Of The Following Is An Example Of Subtractive Color

 Subtractive color mixing begins with white light, which comprises all colors of the visible spectrum.
 When light strikes a colored object, certain wavelengths are absorbed (or subtracted) by the object's pigments, while others are reflected back to our eyes.
 The colors we perceive are those that are reflected rather than absorbed.

 The primary colors in subtractive color mixing are cyan, magenta, and yellow (CMY).
-These are the colors used in most color printing processes.
+Even so, these are the colors used in most color printing processes.
 When these colors are mixed, they subtract more wavelengths from the white light, resulting in darker colors.
-Theoretically, mixing all three primary subtractive colors should produce black, but in practice, a true black is difficult to achieve due to impurities in the pigments.
+Think about it: theoretically, mixing all three primary subtractive colors should produce black, but in practice, a true black is difficult to achieve due to impurities in the pigments.
 For this reason, black ink (K) is often added, leading to the CMYK color model used in printing.

 The CMY Color Model

 The CMY color model forms the basis of subtractive color.
-Each primary color (cyan, magenta, yellow) absorbs a specific range of light wavelengths:
+Consider this: each primary color (cyan, magenta, yellow) absorbs a specific range of light wavelengths:

 • Yellow absorbs blue light.